How to build a great workplace culture through transparency

 What that means today is that we genuinely do live our values.
 And we feel comfortable to challenge any colleague who doesn’t.

-Once plans for culture and values were in place, my final focus was our leadership.
+Once plans for workplace culture and values were in place, my final focus was our leadership.

 It’s essential that leadership role-model for their people.
 Once we had some strategy in place around where we needed to improve our culture and the values that would shape it, getting full buy-in from my business leaders was key.